-Following the amendment of the CFI Rule on 16 August 2017, any proposed project must first be assessed by the Minister for Agriculture for its potential to have an adverse impact on agricultural production in the region.
+Following the amendment of the CFI Rule on 16 August 2017, any new or expanding plantation project must first be assessed by the Minister for Agriculture for its potential to have an adverse impact on agricultural production in the region.
 This assessment is done through a plantations notification.

 All questions about the notification process should be referred to the Department of Agriculture and Water Resources’ Climate Policy team.
 The Climate Policy team can be contacted on 02 6272 3933 or via email at

 If you have answered yes to these questions, the measurement based methods for new farm forestry plantations method